phalcon-kit/docs/docs/services/console.md

 - **Automation Support**: The service is ideal for setting up automated tasks, such as cron jobs, essential for routine application maintenance and operations.
-- **Enhanced Script Execution**: It provides a structured environment for executing scripts, ensuring they run smoothly within the Zemit framework.
+- **Enhanced Script Execution**: It provides a structured environment for executing scripts, ensuring they run smoothly within the Phalcon Kit.

 ### Accessing the Core Console Component

-For detailed information about the functionalities, structure, and implementation of the Core Console Component in the Console Service, visit the [Zemit Core Console Component documentation](../../core/console/).
+For detailed information about the functionalities, structure, and implementation of the Core Console Component in the Console Service, visit the [Phalcon Kit Console Component documentation](../../core/console/).
 This resource offers in-depth guidance on leveraging the Console Service for CLI operations, enhancing your application's capabilities in handling background tasks and command-line scripts.